publiclab/infragram/README.md

 ## Pi and VR versions

 Two extra folders `/pi/` and `/vr/` are for different variants of the project, designed to be run on a [Raspberry Pi-based camera](https://publiclab.org/infragram-pi) (live-streaming video through the converter from the Pi camera) and for use with a VR headset with a Pi camera attached to the front.
 These are experimental but if major breaking changes are implemented in the main `index.html` file, we would like them to be ported over to these files as well, especially the `/pi/` version, so the interfaces look and work the same.

+## Contributing

+We welcome contributions and are especially interested in welcoming [first-time contributors](#first-time).
+Read more about [how to contribute](#developers) below!
+We especially welcome contributions from people belonging to groups under-represented in free and open-source software!

+### Code of Conduct

+Please read and abide by our [Code of Conduct](https://publiclab.org/conduct); our community aspires to be a respectful place both during online and in-­personinteractions.

+## Developers

+Help improve Public Lab software!

+* Join the chatroom at https://publiclab.org/chat
+* Look for open issues at https://github.com/publiclab/infragram/labels/help-wanted
+* We're specifically asking for help with issues labeled with the https://github.com/publiclab/infragram/labels/help%20wanted tag
+* Find lots of info on contributing at http://publiclab.org/developers
+* Review specific contributor guidelines at http://publiclab.org/contributing-to-public-lab-software
+* Find the steps on how to make a Pull Request at https://github.com/publiclab/infragram/issues/300

+## First Time?

+New to open source/free software?
+Here is a selection of issues we've made **especially for first-timers**.
+We're here to help, so just ask if one looks interesting : https://code.publiclab.org

+[Here](https://publiclab.org/notes/warren/11-22-2017/use-git-and-github-to-contribute-and-improve-public-lab-software) is a link to our Git workflow.

+Let the code be with you, happy open-sourcing :smile: